equinix-labs/terraform-on-equinix-workshop/docs/part1.md

 To run this workshop you will need access to an Equinix Metal Account or create a new one following step 1 below.

-> **_Note:_**  You are responsible for the cost of the services used while running this workshop in your Equinix Metal account.
+> **_Note:_**  You are responsible for the cost of resources created in your Equinix Metal account while running this workshop.

 ## Steps